open-sauced/docs/docs/chrome-extension/using-the-chrome-extension.md

 _Note: The following features are not available on private repositories._

 ### AI Code Refactoring

+Refactor a block of code by using the blue plus button that is displayed when hovering over a line.
+To select a block of code, hover over the starting line, click and drag the blue plus button until the desired line.

 ![generate code refactor](../../static/gif/pr-code-refactor.gif)

 ### AI Code Test Generation

+Generate tests for a block of code by using the blue plus button that is displayed when hovering over a line.
+To select a block of code, hover over the starting line, click and drag the blue plus button until the desired line.

 ![generate code refactor](../../static/gif/pr-code-test.gif)

 ### AI Code Explanation

+Generate an explanation for a block of code by using the blue plus button that is displayed when hovering over a line.
+To select a block of code, hover over the starting line, click and drag the blue plus button until the desired line.

 ![generate code refactor](../../static/gif/pr-code-explain.gif)

 ### View valuable insights about your GitHub profile

+View stats about open issues, PRs made, average PRs velocity, and contributed repos that are in the OpenSauced database.
+This page can be found by clicking the profile picture at the top left of the extension.

 ![GitHub Profile Insights](../../static/img/extension-popup.png)

 ### Invite GitHub users to join OpenSauced with a single click

+Invite other users to create an OpenSauced account to keep track of open source contributions when visiting their GitHub profile.

 ![Invite GitHub Users](../../static/img/extension-invite.png)

 ### View GitHub users' OpenSauced profiles and connect with them

+View a user’s OpenSauced profile when on their GitHub profile page.

 ![View OpenSauced Profiles](../../static/img/extension-view.png)